ibm-cloud-docs/vpc/file_storage_vpc_create_replication.md

 6. Profile - Select a [profile](/docs/vpc?topic=vpc-file-storage-profiles) for the replica file share.
 The profile can be different from the source file share's profile.
 Selecting a different replica profile determines the performance that you get when you [perform a failover](/docs/vpc?topic=vpc-file-storage-failover).
 Depending on the source volume size, some profiles might be disabled.
 7. Size - The replica size (GBs) is inherited from the source volume.
 8. Sync frequency - Specify how often you want to synchronize changes from the primary file share to the replica share.
 The Summary shows the selections that you made.
 For **Frequency**, the options are hourly, daily, weekly, monthly, or by `cron-spec` expression:
-   * For hourly, enter a value in the range 0 - 60 to specify exactly how many minutes past the hour, every hour, every day the replication is to start.
+   * For hourly replication, enter a value in the range 0 - 60 to specify exactly how many minutes past the hour, every hour, every day the replication is to start.
-   * For daily, specify the starting time in hours and minutes in Coordinated Universal Time.
+   * For daily replication, specify the starting time in hours and minutes in Coordinated Universal Time.
 Enter a value between 00:00 and 23:59.
 For your convenience, the Coordinated Universal Time value is converted into your local time.
    * For weekly, specify the days of the week you want replication to run and the start time in Coordinated Universal Time.
 Enter a value between 00:00 and 23:59.
-   * For monthly, choose a day 1 - 28.
+   * For monthly replication, choose a Day 1 - 28.
 For the start time, enter a value between 00:00 and 23:59.
    * If you specify a `cron-spec` expression, replications must be scheduled not less than 1 hour.
 Enter the replication frequency in `cron-spec` format: minute, hour, day, month, and weekday.
 For example, to replicate every day at 5:30 PM you need to enter `30 17 * * *`.

 9. The encryption is inherited from the primary share.
 If you specified customer-managed encryption, the key management system is shown along with the root key.
 You can't encrypt a replica share with a different key.

 10. In the side panel, you have multiple options.
     * Apply a code - if you have a discount code, you can add it in the field.
-    * Create file share - when you're ready to create your replica share, click it.
+    * Create a file share - when you're ready to create your replica share, click it.
-    * Get sample API call - if you want to get the curl command code to create the replica with these exact settings, click it.
+    * Get a sample API call - if you want to get the curl command code to create the replica with these exact settings, click it.
     * Add to estimate - if you want to see how adding a replica impacts your monthly cost, click it.
 The monthly cost estimate is displayed.
 You can **Review the estimate** for more billing information and details or **Clear the estimate** and return to the Replica create page.

 ## Adding replication to file share from the CLI